Renovation Returns- How much will you get back?

 Every year, the Appraisal Institute of Canada surveys its members and compiles a list of renovations that yield the best return on investment.
 Year after year, refurbished kitchens and bathrooms head the payback list: 75 per cent to 100 per cent of the outlay for these projects can be recovered upon resale.
 Adding a pool, on the other hand, is far less advantageous.
 Still, pool vendors did a booming business this past summer...

 Such positive evaluations don't always hold true, however.
 For example, a kitchen that has been renovated to the tune of $25,000 but in appallingly bad taste could adversely affect the sale of the house.
 If renovating in order to sell, you must plan for changes that will meet the needs of a majority of potential buyers and ensure that the modifications are suitably up to date and will appeal to the maximum number of people.

-A house that looks nice inside will sell at a slightly higher price, but above all, it will sell faster, says Guylaine Barakatt, a real estate agent and housing consultant.
-It has to be fashionable and in line with current trends; people are increasingly inclined toward luxury.
-At the same time, though, beware of passing fads.
+A house that looks nice inside will sell at a slightly higher price, but above all, and it will sell faster.
+It has to be modern and in line with current trends; people are increasingly inclined toward luxury.
+At the same time, though, beware of passing fads or trends.

 One rule seems to apply in all cases: avoid projects that will set your house apart from other properties in your neighbourhood.

 The Appraisal Institute of Canada posts this warning on its website: If the value of your house exceeds the average market value in your neighbourhood, your renovations will not yield much return.
 But if your house value is below the average, you can recover a larger part of the renovation costs.